Idehed/Greatskate-P1/README.md

 ### Media

--anton-photo.jpg was taken from my own phone photo library.
+- anton-photo.jpg was taken from my own phone photo library.
--braden-barwich-yaAruHxQ9OQ-unsplash.webp is by Branden Barwich from [Unsplash](https://unsplash.com/) -
+- braden-barwich-yaAruHxQ9OQ-unsplash.webp is by Branden Barwich from [Unsplash](https://unsplash.com/)
+- mariah-hewines-s3BIuan-wjo-unsplash is by Maria Hewines from [Unsplash](https://unsplash.com/)
+- matthew-fournier-G971e4EFKtA-unsplash.webp is by Matthew Fournier from [Unsplash](https://unsplash.com/)
+- taylor-friehl-5tqaSa9bsSU-unsplash.webp is by Taylor Friehl from [Unsplash](https://unsplash.com/)
+- taylor-friehl-5tqaSa9bsSU-unsplash is by Taylor Friehl from [Unsplash](https://unsplash.com/)
+- weston-m-1QKC4PqKXzE-unsplash.webp is by Weston m from [Unsplash](https://unsplash.com/)

 ---